toppsdown/rampup-ruby/weekly_instructions/week_1.md

   - `'hello' != 'hello'`
   - `(50 / 2) >= 25`

-B) operators:  use repl to see what each of these returns
+B) operators:  Guess what these return, check your guess in REPL.IT
   - `10 > 5 && 10 < 20`
   - `10 < 5 && 10 < 20`
   - `10 > 5 && 10 > 20`